ECE445L/EE445L-SP22-Lab9/Lab09.md

 ### Goals

-1. Study ADC conversino and the Nyquist Theorem
+1. Study ADC conversion and the Nyquist Theorem
 2. Characterize the performance of the DAC and ADC
 3. Encode information as a sound output from a DAC to a speaker
 4. Decode information from a sound input from a microphone to an ADC